-This lesson page will how to calculate the limit of a function for extreme values.
+This lesson page will inform you how to calculate the limit of a function for extreme values.
 Here are the sections within this lesson page:

 When we examine functions, we look at specific values and evaluate those functions [see our lesson: Evaluating Functions] at those values.
 While looking at the function f(x) = x + 1, we can evaluate it at x = 4, for instance.
 We write that evaluation as f(4) = 4 + 1 = 5.
 The x-value is 4 and the corresponding y-value is 5.